119 - The Past Times with Ronny Chieng

 And for some reason, the cattle seem to know what is coming, for they always object to being driven up the chute.

-Animals don't run towards death, so that would would be the thing as they're like, it smells like death.
+Animals don't run towards death.
+So that would be the thing.

-You can probably hear the screams in the screams of the other cattle.
+You can probably hear the screams in the screams of the other cows.
+That's probably nice.

 I also,